List of The Producers characters: Franz Liebkind

-Franz Liebkind (Liebkind being a humorous calque into German of the English idiom "love child") is a former Nazi who has penned an admiring musical tribute to Adolf Hitler, titled Springtime for Hitler.
+Franz Liebkind (Liebkind being a humorous calque into German of the English idiom "love child") is a former Nazi soldier who has penned an admiring musical tribute to Adolf Hitler, titled Springtime for Hitler.
 The two protagonists, Max Bialystock and Leo Bloom, purchase and produce this "worst play ever written" as part of a plot to defraud investors by overselling and staging a sure-fire flop.

 The part was originally cast for Dustin Hoffman, but Mel Brooks allowed him to audition for the film adaptation of The Graduate before shooting began for his own film in anticipation that he would be rejected, as his wife Anne Bancroft was cast as Mrs. Robinson.
 Instead, Hoffman was cast as the lead of the film directed by Mike Nichols and Brooks thus had to recast the Liebkind role.

 Liebkind is portrayed as easily angered and emotionally unstable.
 The only background to his character is that he is a Nazi, carrier pigeon keeper (he named his favorite pigeon Adolf), and playwright who continues to worship Hitler.
 In the 2005 film he is seen sending one of his pigeons with a message to Argentina.
 In an early draft of the script, he was portrayed as Hitler's former butler.

 Liebkind is shown to be nervous about his past catching up with him.
 When Bialystock and Bloom go up to his roof to ask about acquiring the rights to Springtime for Hitler, Liebkind thinks they are from the US government and says 'I vos never a member of ze Nazi Party!
 I only followed orders!
 I had nozing to do viz ze vor!
 I didn't even know zere vos a vor going on!
 Ve lived in ze back near Switzerland.'
 While in court for bombing the theater, he hums "America the Beautiful" to try to convince authorities that he's not an immigrant.

 In the musical and the 2005 film adaptation of the musical, Liebkind is set to play the role of Hitler in his musical, but breaks a leg and is replaced by Roger De Bris.
 This differs from the 1967 film, in which Lorenzo St. DuBois (L.S.D.) is cast as Hitler.
 When in the original he blows up the theatre with Max and Leo, he is hurt the most because he uses a quick-fuse and doesn't escape quickly enough, and is next shown in court in an all-body cast.
 In the musical and 2005 film, he breaks one of his legs moments before the curtains rise when Max tries to invoke the "Good Luck" superstition, then hours later he tries to flee the police on his broken leg but inevitably breaks the other leg by falling down a flight of stairs.
 Months later, while Max, Leo and Franz are in Sing Sing Prison, Franz is seen with both legs in casts while playing the piano to the tune of "Prisoners of Love".